code-panda-x/hugo-portfolio/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Designed and implemented automated test cases using C# in ASP.Net Core by coordinating configurations of back-end components for different LED modules
+        * Developed modular automation system in ASP.NET Core and reduced overall testing time by 15%
-        * Developed 20+ test cases with detailed documentation.
-Identified, evaluated, fixed defects in multiple Daktronics products.
-Reduced 15% overall testing time
+        * Applied the concept of OOP in C# and created bash scripts for property configuration in Linux
-        * Conducted non-conformance DisplayPort testing with Linux Machines
+        * Performed unit testing, integration testing, and TDD for design verification automation system
-        * Distributed teamwork on Azure DevOps and practiced Agile Methodology
+        * Adapted Agile SDLC methodology utilizing scrum, Kanban, and Azure pipelines on Azure DevOps

   - title: Research Assistant
     company: Bioinformatics and Mathematical Biosciences Lab